Guide to Provider Types & Roles

 - Assessments (Role 32) allows the user to enter assessments.
 See Configuration options below for exceptions to this rule

-Guidelines for Resident Roles:
+Guidelines for Assigning Resident Roles to Staff:

 - RNs should be given all these clinical roles

 - LPNs should be granted many of these roles, based upon their job description, regulations, and/or scope of practice.
 Many states limit the scope of the LPN in performing assessments.

 - Some settings (e.g. group homes) do give staff Role 5 (Notes) to allow them to enter specific resident notes.